envoyproxy/data-plane-api/STYLE.md

   reserved 15;
   ```

-  * No renaming of fields or package namespaces for a proto must occur.
+  * Renaming of fields or package namespaces for a proto must not occur.
 This is inherently dangerous, since:
     * Fields renames break wire compatibility.
 This is stricter than standard proto development procedure
       in the sense that it does not break binary wire format.
 However, it **does** break loading
       of YAML/JSON into protos as well as text protos.
 Since we consider YAML/JSON to be first class